 |---|---|

 | “We don’t have time to prioritize!” | You don’t have time not to.
-1 hour of prioritization saves 10 in firefighting. |
+One hour of prioritization saves ten hours of firefighting. |

-| “Leadership wants quick wins.” | Quick wins on low-impact problems erode trust.
-Show COI to align. |
+| “Leadership wants quick wins.” | Quick wins on low-impact issues erode trust.
+Demonstrate cost of inaction to align priorities. |

 Stop solving brilliantly.
 Start solving strategically.